nci/scores/README.md

 The [installation guide](docs/installation.md) describes four different use cases for installing, using and working with this package.

 Most users currently want the *all* installation option.
-This includes the mathematical functions (scores, metrics, tests etc.), the tutorial notebooks and development libraries.
+This includes the mathematical functions (scores, metrics, statistical tests etc.), the tutorial notebooks and development libraries.

 From a Local Checkout of the Git Repository